SixArm/consulting-agreement/README.md

 ### Non-Solicitation Agreement

-A separate Non-Solicitation Agreement may describe any aspects relating to employee solicitation, inter-organization recruiting, mutually-agreed-upon hiring practices, and the like.
+A separate Non-Solicitation Agreement may describe any aspects relating to any inter-organization staff solicitation, recruiting, hiring practices, etc.

 Otherwise, Parties agree to the following: